Primary Myelofibrosis (PMF)

 Symptoms and Signs of Primary Myelofibrosis

 In many patients, myelofibrosis is asymptomatic.
 Other patients have anemia, splenomegaly, or, in later stages, general malaise, weight loss, fever, or splenic infarction.
 Hepatomegaly occurs in some patients.
 Lymphadenopathy is rare.
-Severe extramedullary hematopoiesis can disturb the function of organs in which it occurs, including the brain.
+Severe extramedullary hematopoiesis can disturb the function of any organ in which it occurs, including the brain.

 Diagnosis of Primary Myelofibrosis